samplchallenges/SAMPL-containers/tutorials/CondaEnvironmentInstructions.md

 # Conda Environment Instructions
 In this document, we will explain how to create a conda environment inside your container.

 Containers are built/compiled using a set of instructions specified by a file called a [`Dockerfile`](https://docs.docker.com/engine/reference/builder/#:~:text=to%20Docker%20Hub.-,BuildKit,-%F0%9F%94%97).
-This instruction set can be shortened, by starting from a "parent image".
-If you specify a Parent image in your `Dockerfile`, your container will inherit everything setup and installed in the parent image.
+This instruction set can be shortened by starting from a "parent image".
+If you specify a parent image in your `Dockerfile`, your container will inherit everything setup and installed inside the parent image.

-In this tutorial we will show you two different ways to incorporate `miniconda` inside your container.
+In this document, we will show you two different ways to incorporate `miniconda` inside your container.
 The first section will inherit from a `miniconda` parent image, meaning `miniconda` is already installed in this image.
 As a result, we can use any `conda` commands without any additional steps.
 The second section will describe what to do when the `miniconda` parent image is incompatible with your programs/workflow.

 ## Section 1: Creating a Conda Environment Inside a Container using a `miniconda` Parent Image
 ### Part 1: Create your conda environment